1. Overview

 Update a User

-Updates a user in Grafana
+Updates a user's role in a Grafana organization.

 Input Parameters: